balu6914/torram-staking-prototype/docs/approach.md

   - Test the end-to-end flow of staking and unstaking on the Torram chain.
   - Verify synchronization between the Torram chain and Bitcoin network.
 - **Documentation:**
-  - Add comprehensive documentation and a README to guide the client and developers.
+  - Add comprehensive documentation and a README to guide developers.

 ### **6. Current Status**